higersky/easystroke/README.md

 cd easystroke-master
 make
 sudo make install
-# call ./build.sh if you want to create a deb pacakge
+# call ./build.sh if you want to create a deb package
 ```